[−]Struct gio::Socket

 is finished or there is an error.
 In non-blocking mode all calls that

-would block return immediately with a IOErrorEnum::WouldBlock
+would block return immediately with a IOErrorEnum::WouldBlock error.

-To know when a call would successfully run you can call SocketExt::condition_check
+To know when a call would successfully run you can call SocketExt::condition_check,

-.
-You can also use Socket::create_source
+or SocketExt::condition_wait.
+You can also use Socket::create_source and

-to get callbacks when I/O is possible.
+attach it to a glib::MainContext to get callbacks when I/O is possible.

 Note that all sockets are always set to non blocking mode in the system, and